docker-flow/docker-flow-proxy/README.md

     "[PROXY_IP]:[PROXY_PORT]/v1/docker-flow-proxy/cert?certName=my-certificate.pem&distribute=true"
 ```

+Please note that the internal proxy port `8080` must be published.

 The example would send a certificate stored in the `my-certificate.pem` file.
 The certificate would be distributed to all replicas of the proxy.

 ### Config